 - Business details on Social Media can provide public access to a list of all past and present employees to help build a profile of the company

-- Client details which can be used to build a supply chain profile
+- Client details which build up a supply chain profile

 - CVs and Job Descriptions are often sufficient to build up a profile of an organisation’s cyber defence posture

 Information is publicly available to identify key persons within a target business.
-There is, however, also plenty of scope for people to reduce what information is published and to be mindful of how such information can be used against them and their employers.
+Reduce what is published and be mindful of how someone could use the details against you or your employers.

 Stage 2 – Research

-Now that a list of individuals within the target business has been compiled, the next step is to research them individually to identify their interests and how they will respond to communication attempts.
+Now that a compiled list of individuals within the target business is available, the next step is to research them individually to identify their interests and how they will respond to communication attempts.

 - Posts a complaint on Twitter about how a specific bank is refusing to deal with a problem